yueyanglu/yueyanglu.github.io/index.md

 ### Research Interests
 My research primarily focuses on how mesoscale eddies affect tracer distributions in the ocean and what is the mechanism of this effect.
 I use theory and idealized and comprehensive numerical models of ocean circulation to tackle these problems.

-I am happy to discuss and collaborate with different minds!
+I am always happy to discuss and collaborate with different minds!